Zombie Mortgages and the U.S. Economy

 Bankruptcy: Filing bankruptcy has met with limited success.
 In any type of bankruptcy but a Chapter 11 reorganization, it is difficult to force the lender to take title to the property.
 Chapter 11 is often too expensive for ordinarily middle-class borrowers to swing.

 Seek Government Action: Zombie mortgages have been a huge problem for some communities.
 The properties lay abandoned and fallow, continuing to deteriorate.
 In some areas, entire neighborhoods have been reduced to ghost towns.
-To combat this trend, some municipalities and even state governments, like New York, have chosen to make lenders responsible for upkeep of properties even when the houses have not formally changed hands.
+To combat this trend, some municipalities and even state governments, like New York, have chosen to make lenders responsible for the upkeep of properties even when the houses have not formally changed hands.

 Some states, like Ohio and Maryland, are streamlining foreclosures to encourage lenders to fast track the process to prevent deterioration and get properties moving again.
 Some states and municipalities are passing regulations that discourage banks from boarding up properties, a sure sign of a blighted neighborhood.
 Some cities have even resorted to foreclosing on the properties themselves to gain control over properties before they fall into such disrepair that they have to be razed.

-Ten years after the the mortgage market began to fail, we're still coping with the zombie mortgage phenomenon, and will continue to deal with it as long as these long-term mortgages remain, as long as property values remain suppressed, and as long as banks continue to ignore their obligation to prevent zombie mortgages from becoming a blight on the communities they serve.
+Ten years after the mortgage market began to fail, we're still coping with the zombie mortgage phenomenon, and will continue to deal with it as long as these long-term mortgages remain, as long as property values remain suppressed, and as long as banks continue to ignore their obligation to prevent zombie mortgages from becoming a blight on the communities they serve.